 - put your card into a reader and enter your PIN

-- tap your card for payments under £100 – most cards have this contactless technology, but not all.
+- tap your card for payments of £100 or under – most cards have this contactless technology, but not all.

 You can also link your card to an e-wallet like Apple or Google Pay.
 This lets you pay any amount: